frenck/brands/README.md

 - A landscape image is preferred.
 - Aspect ratio should respect the logo of the brand.
-- Shortest side of te image must be at least 128 pixels, 256 pixels for the hDPI version.
+- Shortest side of the image must be at least 128 pixels, 256 pixels for the hDPI version.
-- Longest side of the image must not exceed 512 pixels, 1024 pixels for the hDPI version.
+- Shortest side of the image must be not bigger than 256 pixels, 512 pixels for the hDPI version.
 - The maximum pixel size for the longest side of the images is, of course, preferred.

 ## Using the same logo & icon for different brands